At a glance

 We use a variety of methods to test your knowledge and skills, varying from module to module, including essays, journal papers, presentations, written examinations, clinical exams, portfolios, case studies and dissertations.
 There is also continuous assessment of your practical skills, ensuring you are meeting the required standard.

 for more details on how you will study including an example first-year timetable.

 Successful completion of our courses leads to professional registration as a nurse with the Nursing and Midwifery Council (NMC).

 Nursing graduates enjoy careers in a range of diverse settings.
 Nurses are the largest group of staff in the NHS and a UK Registered Nurse qualification is widely recognised for employment in international nursing posts.

-In 2015, 100% of first-degree graduates in the Division of Nursing who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £22,785 with the highest being £27,000.*
+In 2016, 99.4% of undergraduates from the School of Health Sciences who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £22,523 with the highest being £38,000**.

 Application and interview